JQIamo/Wavemeter-Dashboard/README.md

 1. Dependencies `pyqt5`, `numpy`, `scipy`, `pyqtgraph` should be installed in advance.
-2. Modified `config.json` to set the correct COM port of each device.
+2. Modify `config.json` to set the correct COM port of each device.
 3. Run `main.py` with python.

 ## Docs